spotinst/help/src/docs/elastigroup/tutorials/elastigroup-tasks/create-an-elastigroup-from-scratch.md

    - Target: The desired number of instances or vCPUs in your Elastigroup.
    - Minimum: In the case of a scale down policy action, this is the minimum number of instances or vCPUs that must run in the group.
 The minimum acceptable value is 0.
    - Maximum: In the case of a scale up policy action, this is the maximum number of instances or vCPUs allowed in the group.
 The minimum acceptable value is 0.

+> **Tip**: If you are creating an Intelligent Traffic Flow group for the first time, it is not recommended to set a target of 0 because the migration will not start immediately.

 3. Choose one of the following:
    - On-demand Count: The number of on-demand instances to include in the Elastigroup.
    - Spot Instances %: The percentage of spot instances to include in the Elastigroup.
 Use the slider to set the percent.
 The remaining percentage will be on-demand instances.